 Summer brought painting excursions to favorite places, such as the Matthews Covered Bridge and the old gravel pit at Cornbread Road.
 Several plein air painting sessions were continued later in the year during cold or rainy weather.
 The following is an excerpt from notes written by Gwen McCoy, a former association member.

 “…with the long daylight-saving time starting last of April we met at interesting places about 5:30 PM with a sandwich and painted till darkness made us stop.
 One of our favorite places for many years was the old stone quarry on Cornbread Road, just west of Hoyt Avenue.
 One could imagine the Grand Canyon or Colorado Rockies, once we saw a den of baby foxes playing halfway up the rock wall.

 Shively woods and the ponds about 3 miles north of New Castle were other favorite places for members to spend entire days painting plein air.

-Many times we took bacon and eggs and cooked brunch before starting to paint and one rainy spring after we planned for 6 weeks to find a good day, we decided to go anyway.
-It was raw and cold and rainy.
-We built a huge campfire (before the days of EPA) and I put my huge granite coffee pot in the fire and we painted away in rain suits and gloves.
+Often, members took bacon and eggs and cooked brunch before starting to paint.
+Once members planned for six weeks to find a date agreeable to all to meet.
+But it was a rainy spring and despite the weather, all decided to go anyway.
+The day was wet, raw, and cold but they improvised and built a huge campfire (before the days of EPA) and placed a huge granite coffee pot on the fire while they painted away in rain suits and gloves.
 One painter looked very colorful in purple rayon gloves.

 We created some of our best paintings that day and some great memories.
-One reason this particular day remains etched on my memory, I spent the whole next day scouring and cleaning the burnt coffee pot inside and out!”
-Gwen McCoy, member.
+One reason this particular day remains etched on my memory is because I spent the whole next day scouring and cleaning the burnt coffee pot inside and out!”